Ep 75 – Longevity: The Retirement Problem No One Is Discussing

 When it comes to planning for retirement, there are some key concepts to understand and three traps you should do your best to avoid.

-Listen to learn why a money increase doesn’t always equal a lifestyle enhancement, the three things people often look at but that come back to bite them later on, and how you can effectively plan for retirement and help protect your money.
+Listen to learn why a money increase doesn’t always equal a lifestyle enhancement, the three things people often look at but that come back to bite them later on, and how you can effectively plan for retirement and protect your money.

 • As life expectancy increases, people will be finding themselves needing to save more money for retirement.